-- Develop an understanding of what makes written and visual communication effective.
+- Develop an understanding of what makes written, oral and visual communication effective.

 - Learn how to communicate creatively in the digital realm.